matty5350/singlebot/README.md

 # singlebot

+## INTRUDUCTION
+This bot can be used for multiple A2S games a Tested List below
+- Lifeisfuedal (Allows for connection to database to show extra information such as guild Wealth, Killboard etc)
+- Dayz
+- 7 Days to die
+- Rust
+- Conan

+It should also work for any Steam based game.

-This is a Discord bot which relies on As2 to show Bot Presence Example Below:
+This Discord bot relies on A2S steam queries to show Bot Presence Example Below:

 <img width="265" height="96" alt="image" src="https://github.com/user-attachments/assets/bbf15e1e-2689-4da6-ac3d-e76d924d4703" />